Emmanuel Wanyonyi: 2021–2023

-2024
+2024: 800 metres Olympic Champion

 Wanyonyi broke the world record in the road mile with a time of 3:54.56 at the Adizero Road to Records event in Herzogenaurach, Germany, on 27 April.
 The previous record of 3:56.13 belonged to American athlete Hobbs Kessler, who finished second to Wanyonyi in a time of 3:56.18.
 Wanyonyi's record has since been broken by British athlete Elliot Giles, who ran 3:51.3 in September.

 In June, Wanyonyi ran 1:41.70 to win the 800 metres at the Athletics Kenya Olympic Trials, making him then the 3rd-fastest performer ever over this event, behind Wilson Kipketer's 1:41.11 and David Rudisha's world record of 1:40.91.

 On 7 July, at the Meeting de Paris, Wanyonyi came in second place to Djamel Sedjati in the 800 meters, running a personal best of 1:41.58 while Sedjati ran 1:41.56.
 At the time, this made Wanyonyi and Sedjati the fourth and third fastest 800 meter runners in history, respectively.

 At the 2024 Summer Olympics, Wanyonyi won the gold medal in the 800 metres, in a time of 1:41.19, surpassing Djamel Sedjati to become the third fastest man in history at the distance, behind only compatriot David Rudisha and Danish athlete Wilson Kipketer.
 Only one hundredth of a second behind Wanyonyi was the 2023 800 metre World Champion Marco Arop, who set a new North, Central American, and Caribbean area record.

-On 22 August, Wanyonyi lowered his 800 metre personal best by 0.08 seconds to 1:41.11 at the Lausanne Diamond League.
+On 22 August, Wanyonyi lowered his 800-metre personal best by 0.08 seconds to 1:41.11 at the Lausanne Diamond League.
 This time tied Wilson Kipketer's 1997 personal best, making Wanyonyi and Kipketer tied for second place in the all-time 800 meter list, behind only David Rudisha.